-5.33 Table 12 below provides revised calculations of the potential future requirement for sand and gravel within Leicestershire based on average sales over the last 10 years.
+5.31.
+Table 12 below provides revised calculations of the potential future requirement for sand and gravel within Leicestershire based on average sales over the last 10 years.
 The calculations are based on making provision for the period up to 2031.
-The calculations take account of the level of permitted reserves as at 31st December 2018.
+The calculations take account of the level of permitted reserves on 31st December 2019.